tjrules/simpsons-trivia/project-worksheet_updated.md

 ## Installation

-Use this section to include all steps needed to download your project including installing dependencies and seeding your a database
+Use this section to include all steps needed to download your project including installing dependencies and seeding your a database.

 ## Priority Matrix

-Include a full list of features that have been prioritized based on the `Time and Importance` Matix
+Include a full list of features that have been prioritized based on the `Time and Importance` Matix.

 ## Wireframes